puppetlabs/puppetlabs-puppetdb/README.md

 the first time you add the module's configurations to your manifests, you may see a few failed puppet runs on the affected nodes.

-PuppetDB handles cross-node dependencies by taking a sort of “eventual consistency” approach.
+PuppetDB handles cross-node dependencies by taking a sort of "eventual consistency" approach.
 There’s nothing that the module can do to control the order in which your nodes check in, but the module can check to verify that the services it depends on are up and running before it makes configuration changes--so that’s what it does.